praveen-me/praveen-me/_posts/2018-08-03-javascript-scopes.markdown

 ---
 layout: post
-title:  "The Craziness of Scopes in JavaScript"
+title:  "Scope!!
+What Is This?"
 date:   2018-08-06 21:45:53 +0530
 categories: jekyll update
 ---